DashboardCode/BsMultiSelect/README.md

 If you change original `select`'s appearance after `BsMultiSelecte` was created then you will need to push changes to component with corresponded methods `UpdateIsValid`, `UpdateDisabled`, `UpdateSize`, `UpdateWasValidated`, `UpdateValidy`.
 Or All together with `UpdateAppearance`.

 If you change options/items properties (text, `selected`, `disabled`, `hidden`) or if you delete them or insert new items you need to push changes to component with  `UpdateData`.
-There is specific `UpdateSelected` method synchronize only `selected` properties.
+There is specific `UpdateOptionsSelected` method synchronize only `selected` states of options and `UpdateOptionsDisabled` to synchronize only `disabled` states of options.

 `Update` method works like "update all": it call `UpdateAppearance` and `UpdateData`.